Maybe You Should Talk to Someone: Reception

 The book was on The New York Times best-seller list for Hardcover Nonfiction.
 A review in The New York Times praised the book's effective storytelling, which turns its anecdotes into "a kind of ensemble soap opera."
 The reviewer also said of the writing style that "Gottlieb can be judgmental and obsessive, but she’s authentic, even raw, about herself and her patients."
 It received a starred review in Kirkus Reviews, and was also reviewed by Publishers Weekly, USA Today, Time, New Statesman, and Slate.

 Adaptation

-ABC Studios is developing a television series based on the book with Eva Longoria.
+ABC Studios was previously developing a television series based on the book with Eva Longoria.